sngur/Important-Contacts/README.md

-# Important-Contacts
+# Important Contacts
-An online list of important contacts
+ A List of Important contact information which you can call from this app using your phone

+This is an open-source project for providing a few important contact information.